square/wire/README.md

 limit on methods in Android applications.
 Wire also generates clean, human-readable code for protocol buffer messages.

+Wire is built using the [Maven](http://maven.apache.org) build system.

 Compiling .proto files
 ----------------------